-By signing this concussion form, I give High School permission to concussion and this signed concussion fo sports that my child may play.
-I am aware of the dangers of rm will represent myself and my child during the 2017-2018 the athletic physical form and other accompanying forms equired by theSchool System.
-I HAVE RÉAD THIS FORM AND I UNDERST AND THE FACTS PRESENTED IN IT.
+by signing this concussion form, I give ports that my child may play.
+I am aware of the dangers of m will represent myself and my child during the 2017-201 school year.
+This form will be stored with th e athletic physical form and other accompanying forms required by the School System.
+I HAVE READ THIS FORM AND I UNDERSTA AND THE FACTS PRESENTED IN IT.
 Student Name (Printed) Student Name (Signed) Date Parent Name (Printed) Parent Name (Signed) Date